 6. In case you’re curious, my kids will read TSOC next year for history.
 My sixth and eighth grader will each read a couple additional literature books on the historical topics being covered.
 We may also compare the history presented in TSOC with history presented in certain chapters of SOTW and other books on medieval history.
 The middle grades are a great time to start discussing the hard parts of Catholic history.
 (For parents interested in brushing up on history, I highly recommend ‘Ten Dates Every Catholic Should Know’ by Diane Moczar.But you’ll probably also enjoying reading TSOC yourself.)
 The audio version would be a great resource for Fulton and Teddy, plus some picture books.
 Ideally, I will hang a timeline somewhere prominent to inspire us all in some way.
 TSOC’s timeline is nice, but too crowded for my liking.
 We have the wall space to create a large timeline and that’s what I prefer to do, however, if it’s three weeks into the first trimester and we still have no handmade timeline, at least I have a backup plan.

 When do your children start studying the Middle Ages?
 Any favorite history resources to share?
+What does your ideal Catholic Middle Ages homeschool curriculum look like?
 Write it down then link it up below.
 Be sure to include a link back to this post so your readers can find the rest of the Quick Takes.
 I look forward to reading your posts!

 Disclaimer: I was given The Story of Civilization for free in exchange for my honest review, which I gave, WITH GIFS, so I feel like I upheld my end of the bargain two-fold.
 All thoughts are my own, obviously.